AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 testers yet.

 == Use ==
-See tags.txt.
+See docs/tags.txt.
 It's actually quite easy.

 == Development ==
 IMPROVING THE PLUGIN
-See specs.txt for how the plugin works.
+See docs/specs.txt for how the plugin works.
 If you want to make it better, then by all means*...
 Note:  For everyone's sake, please wait until after Summer of Code 2007 (let's say, until September).
 The plugin won't be done before then and I'm sure my mentor won't